microsoft/vscode-docs/docs/editor/debugging.md

 * Restart `kb(workbench.action.debug.restart)`
 * Stop `kb(workbench.action.debug.stop)`

 >**Tip**: Use the setting `debug.toolBarLocation` to control the location of the debug toolbar.
-It can either be the default `floating`, `docked` to the debug viewlet or `hidden`.
+It can either be the default `floating`, `docked` to the Run view or `hidden`.
 A `floating` debug toolbar can be dragged horizontally and also down to the editor area.

 ### Run mode